What happens if I miss it? What if I make a mistake? Is God gonna speak to me? Does He care? How do I even hear? Is it me or God?

 Trust always involves risk.
 It means you are putting yourself in a vulnerable position.
 That’s why anytime you are seeking to hear God’s voice take sometime to immerse yourself deeper in His character.
 Trust was a huge thing for me in my journey in seeking God’s voice and it will be in yours as well.

 And I tell you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 What father among you, if his son asks for/a fish, will instead of a fish give him a serpent; or if he asks for an egg, will give him a scorpion?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
 (Luke 11:9-13).

-Also, God is going to speak to you in ways you’ll understand.
-He knows how you operate and how to get your attention -I’m a missionary and I know first hand how far God goes to get ones attention but the cross is the perfect example for that.
+God is going to speak to you in ways you’ll understand.
+He knows how you operate and how to get your attention.
+I know first hand how far God goes to get ones attention and the cross is the perfect example of that.

 God is going to speak to you in ways you’ll understand.

-My challenge for you is to seek God with all your heart in this process and to invite others to come along side of you, people who care about your well being and want God’s will for your life.
+My challenge for you is to seek God with all your heart.
+In this process, invite others to come along side of you, people who care about your well being and want God’s will for your life.
 I’m so excited for you because the fact you are reading this blogpost shows you have a desire to know His thoughts!
 God has so many great things in store for you!
 It’s gonna be awesome.